aephy14/Luma/src/blog/2025-09-16-matcha-soda-vs-coffee-nz.md

 When you drink it, you’re getting clean, natural energy — exactly what I wanted in a daily ritual.
 Whether you buy **matcha powder NZ** from a store or online, the quality will directly affect the taste and health benefits.

 ---

-## How Much Caffeine in a Double Shot Coffee vs. Matcha?

-Let’s revisit the caffeine question, because it’s one of the most Googled comparisons in NZ:

-- **Double shot coffee**: ~120–150 mg caffeine
-- **Matcha (1–2g powder)**: ~60–80 mg caffeine

-Here’s the kicker: even though coffee has more caffeine, people often feel *better* on matcha because of the **slower absorption**.
-Thanks to theanine, caffeine is released gradually, avoiding that sudden heart-race and crash.

-That’s why I genuinely believe matcha is the best **coffee alternative** out there.

-And if you’ve ever wondered **how much caffeine matcha** really has, remember it depends on the grade and amount used — but in soda form, it’s perfectly balanced for daily energy.

----